hrisav/projects-portfolio/README.md

 * It will help the android developers to understand the factors behind the rating of any app.
 * Data cleaning was done in the first step, followed by extensive EDA.
 * Tried to understand univariate and bivariate analysis of the features.
-* Analysis was done to understand how each of the category of the app is performing.
+* Analysis was done to understand how each of the categories of the app is performing.
 * Performed various hypothesis tests.
 * Applied OLS and tried to check autocorrelation and heteroscedasticity.
 * Applied Random Forest Regressor, Linear Regression, Support Vector Regressor to select the final model.